Where to Score the Best Sufganiyot in the Twin Cities for Hanukkah

 What is a Sufganiyah?

-A sufganiyah (plural sufganiyot) is a round jelly-filled doughnut that is traditional to eat in Israel and Jewish communities around the world during the Hanukkah holiday.
-The word comes from the Hebrew word “sof” meaning sponge or dough.
+A sufganiyah (plural sufganiyot) is a round, jelly-filled doughnut enjoyed in Israel and Jewish communities around the world during Hanukkah.
+The name is linked to the Hebrew root for sponge or dough.

 Why Eat Sufganiyot Over Hanukkah?